Raviram02/HostelBite/README.md

 # 🍽️ HostelBite

-**HostelBite** is a food ordering web application built for hostel students.
-It allows students to order food from the canteen directly to their rooms.
-The goal is to reduce crowding, especially during exams, by making food delivery simple and convenient.
+**HostelBite** is a snacks ordering web application built for hostel students.
+It allows students to order snacks from the canteen directly to their rooms.
+The goal is to reduce crowding, especially during exams, by making snacks delivery simple and convenient.

 ---

 ## 🔑 Features

-- Student login and registration
+- Student login and signup
-- View daily canteen menu
 - Add items to cart and place orders
-- Online payments with Razorpay (UPI)
+- Online payments with Razorpay
 - Order tracking and history
-- Admin panel to manage menu and orders
+- Admin panel to manage orders

 ---